Two smol writers

 Natasha is a ghostwriter of private autobiographies for Life Book UK and the proud owner of many half-started notebooks.
 During term time she can be found trying to coax teens out from behind their smartphones and into the school library, where she works to instill a love of reading.
 She enjoys short stories and has started writing her own collection, but admits that she can often be found cleaning frantically or staring at shiny things instead hitting her word count.

 Paul Macauley is a writer, director and maker of things like stories, theatre and short films.
 His play ‘Bug Camp’ won the New Writing South Award for Best New Play at Brighton Fringe.
 He hosts a podcast on creativity speaking with writers, artists, musicians and others to inspire and encourage people to make stuff.
 Right now he’s writing about four different things (five including this, but now this is done so: tick.
 Next!)

 Portsmouth Writers’ Retreat

 Poppy runs the Portsmouth Writers’ Retreats and is a writer of short stories and nonfiction with a novel in the pipe-line.
-She’s studying for an MA in creative writing at the University of Chichester.
-She’s been long listed for the Bristol Prize and the Bath Flash Fiction Award.
-Her first book of children’s nonfiction will be published by Summersdale in spring 2018.
+She has an MA in creative writing at the University of Chichester, and has been long listed for the Bristol Prize and the Bath Flash Fiction Award.
+Her first book of children’s nonfiction was published by Summersdale in spring 2018.